Top of the page

 Thrombectomy is a procedure to remove a blood clot from a blood vessel.
-It can be used for some people who have had a stroke.
+It can be used for some people who've had a stroke.

 Blood clots in the brain can cause ischemic (say "iss-KEE-mick") strokes.
 Thrombectomy can remove the clot and help blood to flow normally again.
 This can help limit damage to the brain.

 Thrombectomy may be an option for some people who have an ischemic stroke.
 It can improve recovery and lower the risk of death, especially if it's given as soon as possible after the stroke happens.
-Doctors try to use thrombectomy within 6 to 24 hours of a stroke.
+Doctors try to use the procedure within 6 to 24 hours of a stroke.
 It can limit damage to the brain and loss of body function from a stroke by removing the blood clot.
 If a blood clot in the brain isn't removed, it's more likely to cause serious damage.

 In general, the less damage there is to the brain tissue, the less disability a stroke causes.
-And with less damage to brain tissue, people are more likely to recover from a stroke.
+And with less damage, people are more likely to recover from a stroke.

-No treatment can guarantee a full recovery from a stroke.
-But thrombectomy can improve the chances of having less or no disability after a stroke.
+No treatment can promise a full recovery from a stroke.
+But the procedure can improve the chances of having less or no disability after a stroke.

 For the procedure, the person may get medicine to relax or go into a light sleep.
 The doctor puts a thin, flexible tube (catheter) into a blood vessel in the groin.
-During the procedure, the doctor moves the catheter through the blood vessel into the brain.
+Then the doctor moves the catheter through the blood vessel into the brain.

 The catheter may be used to inject a dye into the blood vessel.
 The dye lets the doctor see a picture of the blood vessel on a video screen during the procedure.

 The catheter is also used to remove the clot.
 This is done with a tiny tool that fits inside the catheter.

 The risks of thrombectomy are mainly related to the procedure itself.
 Risks include bleeding where the catheter was put in and a tear or sudden closure of a blood vessel.